Anniex13/Student-data-project/README.md

 # Student-data-project
-Analyzed open-source student data came up with key insights such as tuition cost, scholarships, gender and race of students in private universities for the past 5 years. this elps stakeholders understand their demographics and make better business decisions when it comes to tuition cost.
+Analyzed open-source student data and discovered key insights in relation to scholarships and grants given by universities.
+Also analyzed age, gender and race of students in these institutions for the past five years.
+This dashboard provided my stakeholders with a deeper understanding of their demographics, as well as financial opportunities to make better business decisions.